Aílton (footballer, born August 1984): APOEL

 On 28 July 2010, Aílton signed a three-year contract with APOEL.
 A transfer fee of €700,000 was paid to F.C.
 Copenhagen, which is the transfer record in the history of APOEL.
 He made his debut on 5 August 2010 against FK Jablonec in the UEFA Europa League 3rd qualifying round.
 He scored his first goal with APOEL on 26 August 2010 against Getafe CF on the UEFA Europa League play-off round, in a match which ended 1–1 after extra time.
 Ailton had a very good first season with APOEL.
 He played in all championship matches and scored 7 goals, helping his new club to win the 2010–11 Cypriot First Division.
-So, after the three championship titles which he won with F.C.
+After the three championship titles which he won with F.C.
 Copenhagen, he won his fourth consecutive championship title, this time with APOEL.
 He was voted by Cyprus Football Association as the player of the season (MVP) 2010–11 in the Cypriot First Division.

-He started 2011–12 season in fine form, scoring 4 goals in the UEFA Champions League qualifying rounds that helped APOEL qualify for the group stage of the 2011–12 UEFA Champions League.
-In the first group stage match against Zenit Saint Petersburg on 13 September 2011, he scored the winner on 75 minutes as his side came from behind to claim a 2–1 victory.
-On 19 October 2011, he scored the equaliser on 19 minutes as APOEL snatched a 1–1 draw at FC Porto.
-He followed up that success by scoring from the spot in his side's 2–1 victory over FC Porto in the reverse encounter in Nicosia He also appeared in the round-of-16 triumph over Olympique Lyonnais where he converted his attempt in the penalty shootout.
+He started the 2011–12 season in fine form, scoring 4 goals in the UEFA Champions League qualifying rounds that helped APOEL qualify for the group stage of the 2011–12 UEFA Champions League.
+In the first group stage match against Zenit Saint Petersburg on 13 September 2011, he scored the winner 75 minutes in as his side came from behind to claim a 2–1 victory.
+On 19 October 2011, he scored the equaliser 19 minutes in as APOEL snatched a 1–1 draw at FC Porto.
+He followed up on that success by scoring from the spot in his side's 2–1 victory over FC Porto in the reverse encounter in Nicosia He also appeared in the round-of-16 triumph over Olympique Lyonnais where he converted his attempt in the penalty shootout.
 In total, he scored three goals in the group phase and seven overall in the competition, as the club reached the quarter-finals for the first time ever.

 He made his last two appearances for APOEL in the 2012–13 season against Aalesunds FK for the second qualifying round of the 2012–13 UEFA Europa League, appearing in both legs and scoring the opening goal in APOEL's 2–0 first leg home win.